 Specially Commended: Peter Godward Coaches

 Thirty three year old Andrew Church is Operations Manager at Peter Godward Coaches in Basildon.
 He was born into the industry and followed his father, who is a coach driver of over 40 years.
 Andrew began his career at Peter Godward Coaches as a schoolboy helping clean vehicles at the weekend, eventually joining full time after leaving school at 16.
 He passed his PCV licence at the age of 20, and after a stint of local operations and empty journeys,he went on to enjoy a very extensive driving career that took him to all corners of the UK, Europe, Scandinavia and even Russia.
 Andrew's approach to his work reflects his above and beyond attitude and is driving for continuous improvement.
 He leads on modernisation within the company as well as the brand image, alongside vehicle tracking, remote tachogragh analysis, driver apps and providing a top quality compliant operation.
 Andrew's dedication and attention to detail is the backbone of the business.
 His customer service delivery is second to none retaining clients and also bringing in new clients.
 He has a great work ethic and enjoys a fantastic rapport with all of the staff.

 The judges praised Andrew for his 'can do' attitude and how he spans both the operational and administrative sides of the company.
 He plays a key role in the family business and is helping to build and expand it.

 Any person working for a coach operator continuously for the last 12 months, who can show service in a management and/or supervisory role of more than five years.

 … and by whom?

-Employers and other people active in the coaching and coach tourism industry were asked to nominate people within their own organisation or with another operator who, in their view, qualified for this recognition.
+Employers and other people active in the coaching industry were asked to nominate people within their own organisation or with another operator who, in their view, qualified for this recognition.